AkhilRaja/Snake-2P/README.md

 1. This is 2P version of Snake built using Javascript.
 2. Use the WASD and Arrow keys to control the snake.
 3. There are various powerups/bad stuff that the snake can eat to either grow or shrink and score points.
+4. The Snake dies if it hits the wall or another Snake.
-4. The first to die looses the game.
+5. The first to die looses the game.

 ![Alt text](assets-readme/Snake.PNG?raw=true "Optional Title")